zeek/zeek-docs/scripts/base/frameworks/sumstats/main.zeek.rst

    a simple string.

-   :key: The metric key that is to be converted into a string.
+   :param key: The metric key that is to be converted into a string.

    :returns: A string representation of the metric key.